Trans-Air Service Flight 671: Aftermath

-In response to the accident, the French BEA (Bureau of Enquiry and Analysis for Civil Aviation Safety) recommended that inspection procedures for engine pylons be modified so that fatigue cracks can be detected more easily.
+In response to the accident, the French BEA (Bureau of Enquiry and Analysis for Civil Aviation Safety) recommended modification to the inspection procedures for engine pylons so that fatigue cracks could be detected more easily.
 The BEA also recommended that air traffic controllers receive regular training for emergency situations by theoretical study and by performing practical exercises.

 The year after the incident, the crew received the Hugh Gordon-Burge Memorial Award from the Honourable Company of Air Pilots.

 In popular culture

 Trans-Air Service Flight 671 was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Double Trouble".